 Start with unplugging the unit before you clean the grinder.
 I know it sounds like common sense, but you would be surprised by the stories I’ve heard.

-● You can wash the glassware/plastic containers in a soapy solution, rinse, and then air-dry it.
+● You can wash the glassware/plastic containers in a soapy solution, rinse, and air-dry it.

 ● DON’T EVER LET THE WATER TOUCH THE STEELWARES!
-Always brush the ground of the burrs and the steel parts, then vacuum clean these steel parts.
+Always brush the ground of the burrs and the steel parts, then vacuum clean all steel parts.

 ● You can even use grinder palettes to clean the grinder, but it’s optional.

 ● You can DIY clean your grinder with rice, but it lacks evidence of its effectiveness.
-Instead, use grinder cleaner pellets to remove residual coffee.
+So instead, use grinder cleaner pellets to remove residual coffee.

 Electric Grinders VS Manual Grinders

-Long story short, if you want a more manageable, inexpensive grinder, I’d go with manual grinders.
+Long story short, if you want a more manageable, inexpensive grinder, I’d go with a manual grinder.

 The few differences that you’ll find are the Hopper and its capacity.
 Electric Grinders will have a bigger capacity compared to manual grinders.

-Manual grinders are for personal use, and they do require effort, but for any coffee lover, that effort is pleasant!
+Manual grinders are for personal use, and they do require effort, but that effort is oddly satisfying for any coffee lover!

-Electric grinders are for a bigger audience, and given its motor, it is faster and more efficient!
+Electric grinders are for a bigger party, and given its motor, it is faster and more efficient!